AttiaBatool79/Machine-Learning-Labs/Lab02_Exploratory_Data_Analysis/lab02_report.md

 ## Example Graphs

-# Graph Plot Types for EDA

-This document explains the different types of graphs used in Exploratory Data Analysis (EDA) to visualize and understand data.

----

 ## 1. Boxplot
 A boxplot displays the distribution of numerical data and highlights outliers.
 It shows the minimum, first quartile (Q1), median, third quartile (Q3), and maximum values.